senner007/jumbleScramblePluginPointer/readme.txt

 + Add callbacks to init, relayout, add, remove, drop (before and after animate)
 + relayout is duplicating code from init - FIX ME!
 + do not run init on object instantiation (run after as obj.init())- FIX ME!
++ add boolean to cutOffEnd method which prevents the function from running if the cut-off element(s) will make adjacent container fire its cutoffEnd method and thereby creating an infinite loop.

 Working:
 + List items in vertical or horizontal layout